LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-3/README.md

 Do that now, in `styles.css`.
 Make the jumbotron class have centered text (rather than left-aligned).

 Also, the jumbotron by default has a margin of 30 pixels.
 This is going to become a little much if the user is on a smaller screen.
 Change the bottom margin to a value of `1%`.
 This both reduces the margin, and makes it "fluid", calculating it as a percentage of the width, rather than a fixed value.

+Finally, note that this customization only works because in the head of `index.html`, we include our own stylesheet AFTER including Bootstrap.

 ##### 2d.
 Style the Browse List